spicelang/spice/media/specs/generics.md

 ## Functionality
 While running the analyzer, Spice will check which concrete manifestations generic functions or structs are being used elsewhere within the code base.
 It will generate IR for exactly those manifestations.

-## Requirements
-- The change for re-writing the function choosing mechanism / function overloading mechanisms should go first